pappicio/printer_data/readme.md

 to use macro belt_tension and input_shaper:
-install gshell_command by kiauh and use example file (shell_command.cfg) copy intere /script folder into /home/your_user/klipper_config/ and insert shell_command.cfg where is printer.cfg, overwritting the one iet present restart klipper and use macros! enjoy!!!
+install gshell_command by kiauh and use example file (shell_command.cfg) copy intere /script folder and input_shaper.cfg into /home/your_user/klipper_config/ insertinf it where is printer.cfg include config into printer.cfg by editing printer.cfg adding this line at beginning:

+[include input_shaper.cfg]

+save printer.cfg and restart klipper and use macros! enjoy!!!